Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Michigan.
+There are 8 other housing authorities within 100 miles of Ann Arbor Housing Commission, including Ypsilanti Housing Commission (6 mi), South Lyon Housing Commission (15 mi), Plymouth Housing Commission (16 mi).
+Applying to multiple PHAs in Michigan and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Michigan.

 How do I contact Ann Arbor Housing Commission?